f5devcentral/f5-automation-config-converter/Documentation.md

                 }
 ```

-## Downloading and running the container to convert a BIG-IP configuration
+## Installing ACC and running a conversion
-First, download the Docker container from this repo, and then run the container.
+**Note:**  Before you begin, you must have Docker installed and running.
+It can be found on the  [GitHub repo](https://github.com/f5devcentral/f5-as3-config-converter/releases/) in the **Assets** section on the **Releases** tab

+ 1. Download the tar file from the **Assets** section on the **Releases** tab of the [GitHub repo](https://github.com/f5devcentral/f5-as3-config-converter/releases/)
+ 2. Load the image using the following command, replacing x.x.x with the version of ACC you are installing: `docker load -i f5-appsvcs-acc-x.x.x.tar.gz`.

   In the following procedure, we are converting a UCS file, so we use the -u flag.

-  1. Download the container tar file from the **dist** directory on the Master branch in this [repo:](https://gitswarm.f5net.com/automation-toolchain/as3-charon/-/tree/master/dist)
-  2. Load the image using the following command (you many need to update the version of Charon in this command): `docker load -i f5-appsvcs-charon-1.0.0.tar.gz`.
-  3. Run the converter by using one of the following commands, replacing the ACC version where necessary):
+ 3. Run the converter by using one of the following commands, replacing the ACC version where necessary:
      - For Linux-based systems and Mac, using the following syntax:
-       ``docker run --rm -v  "$PWD":/app/data f5-appsvcs-charon:1.0.0 -o data/<output-file-name>.json -u data/<input-ucs-file-name>.ucs``
+       ``docker run --rm -v  "$PWD":/app/data f5-appsvcs-acc:x.x.x -o data/<output-file-name>.json -u data/<input-ucs-file-name>.ucs``
        For example:
-       ``docker run --rm -v  "$PWD":/app/data f5-appsvcs-charon:1.0.0 -o data/output.json -u data/myucs.ucs``
+       ``docker run --rm -v  "$PWD":/app/data f5-appsvcs-acc:x.x.x -o data/output.json -u data/myucs.ucs``

      - On Windows, use the following syntax:
-       ``docker run --rm -v %cd%:/app/data f5-appsvcs-charon:1.0.0 -o data/<output-file-name>.json -u data/<input-ucs-file-name>.ucs``
+       ``docker run --rm -v %cd%:/app/data f5-appsvcs-acc:x.x.x -o data/<output-file-name>.json -u data/<input-ucs-file-name>.ucs``
        For example:
-       ``docker run --rm -v  %cd%:/app/data f5-appsvcs-charon:1.0.0 -o data/output.json -u data/myucs.ucs``
+       ``docker run --rm -v  %cd%:/app/data f5-appsvcs-acc:x.x.x -o data/output.json -u data/myucs.ucs``

        **Note:** The source UCS/SCF file must be located in the CURRENT directory to run the command line from the example.
 The *data/myucs.ucs* entry refers to a directory inside the container.

        If you are using Windows, and you receive a message such as `Error response from daemon: Drive has not been shared.`, `Error loading conf/SCF file, please check the filepath.`, or `Error extracting specified UCS, please check the file path.` you may need to share the drive or update your shared drive credentials.
 Go to the Docker Desktop application and click the **Shared Drives** tab.
 Verify the drive you are executing the command on is shared.
-Whenever your Windows password changes, you need to click `Reset credentials`, reselect the shared drive, click `Apply`, and then re-enter your credentials.
+Whenever your Windows password changes, you need to click `Reset credentials`, reselect the shared drive, click `Apply`, and re-enter your credentials.
 Additionally, the Windows commands are for the Windows Command prompt (cmd) and do NOT work on Powershell.

+ 4. Or run ACC as REST-API service
+     - Service runs on port 8080 inside the container, or you can map it to any port on your local OS.

+       For example:
+        ``docker run --rm -v "$PWD":/app/data -p 8080:8080 f5-appsvcs-acc:1.0.0  serve``

+       Call it with:
+        ``curl localhost:8080/as3converter -X POST --form "ucs=@<input-ucs-file-name>.ucs" --form "output=<output-file-name>.json" --form "verbose=true" |jq .``
+        Any client similar to Postman can also be used.

 Docker command line options: